namebasehq/gitbook-learning-center/starting-from-zero/transferring-entities.md

 ### From another HNS wallet&#x20;

-You can transfer HNS from another wallet directly to your Namebase wallet using the address on your [dashboard](https://www.namebase.io/dashboard).
+You can transfer HNS from another wallet directly to your Namebase wallet by using the Deposit address on your [dashboard](https://www.namebase.io/dashboard).
 Due to the current volatility in Handshake's hash rate, Namebase confirms HNS deposits after 20 blocks, which typically takes 3-4 hours.
 Namebase will decrease the number of blocks needed to confirm deposits as the hash rate increases and stabilizes.

 ## Transfer out HNS

-If you're outside of the USA, you can use [Namebase Pro](https://www.namebase.io/pro) to transfer out your HNS — please note HNS transfers currently take 20 block confirmations to complete.
+You can use the Withdraw button on your dashboard to transfer your HNS to an external wallet.
+Some restrictions may apply, such as daily withdrawal limits, and restrictions for new accounts.
+If you're inside the USA, you must complete KYC in order to withdraw HNS.

-If you're inside the USA, unfortunately due to regulations you're currently unable to transfer out your HNS though you can always sell it for BTC or USD.
+If you're outside of the USA, you can also use [Namebase Pro](https://www.namebase.io/pro) to transfer out your HNS — please note HNS transfers currently take 20 block confirmations to complete.

 ## Transfer in Handshake names